Questions about other topics - please check if your question fits better in another category before posting here

 When it asks for a password, enter YOUR password.

-Please edit your original post and add [SOLVED] to the beginning of the Subject Line if your problem has been solved.
+IF AND WHEN your problem has been solved, please edit your original post and add [SOLVED] to the beginning of the Subject Line.
 It helps other members.

 - Level 13